 Likely, your motivation for considering machine translation comes down to cost.
 You're thinking that machine translation will reduce the cost of your translations.

 We can't deny that the advertised "cost per word" for machine translation is lower than for human translation.
-But the true cost of translation is never as simple as just the cost per word.
+But

 One factor that affects the cost of machine translation is post-editing.